Layout

 Once you define the questions, it is very important to select the best people to address them, largely ignoring the management hierarchy.
 You can address the organizational politics in the third step.

 The second step is ideation.
 Here again, research by Terwiesch and Ulrich (cf. Innovation Tournaments: Creating and Selecting Exceptional Opportunities) finds that brainstorming, the tried and true group method, is flawed.
-Allowing time for individual contemplation before engaging in a group process can generate significantly better ideas than brainstorming alone.
+Allowing time for individual contemplation, before engaging in a group process, can generate significantly better ideas than brainstorming alone.

 In past brainstorming sessions, you probably found that some people dominated the discussion, preventing others from contributing their thoughts.
-You have probably experienced “groupthink” at some point, where one idea that seems to resonate with a vocal minority gets repeatedly reinforced, limiting the expansion of the concept.
+You have probably experienced “groupthink” at some point, where one idea that seems to resonate with a vocal minority gets repeatedly reinforced, limiting expansion of the concept.

 By having an initial individual-thinking session (as brief as ten minutes), you can have a significantly improved process because the ideas going into the group session will be stronger and more diverse.
 Use a group process to improve, modify, or combine ideas in order to get a better concept.

-The third step is selection, where you choose from among the proposed product ideas and make plans for implementation.
+The third step is selection where you choose from among the proposed product ideas and make plans for implementation.
 There are many alternative methods for product concept selection.
 Selection methods are available from ideation software vendors such as Brightidea and Spigit.
-There is also a software tool associated with Innovation Tournaments that you can use called the Darwinator, which is a web-based application that builds on the concepts developed by Terwiesch and Ulrich.
+There is also a software tool associated with Innovation Tournaments that you can use called the Darwinator, which is a web based application that builds on the concepts developed by Terwiesch and Ulrich.

 After completing these three steps, you must fund or plan to implement the selected idea.
 These group sessions will die out or lack creative energy if the participants notice that you do not act upon winning ideas.